lalibi/git-presentation/presentation.md

 git reset --hard    # Changes working directory and staging index to match repository
 ```
 ---
+> If we `git reset` to a previous commit, we don't lose teh last ones *just yet*.
+We can always reset back to them, provided we know their `SHA`.
+But, when we commit something new, they sit there abandonded, until they are finally garbage collected.

+---
 layout: true

 ## `git revert`